 - What happens after I am notified that my loan has been approved?

 We electronically receive confirmation of your loan from the Department of Education.
 We determine the amount of PLUS funds for which you are eligible and send that information to the Department of Education.
-If this is the graduate’s first Federal Direct PLUS Loan or if the graduate will be using an Endorser/cosigner, the graduate must complete a Graduate PLUS Master Promissory Note (MPN).
+If this is the graduate’s first Federal Direct PLUS Loan or if the graduate will be using an endorser/cosigner, the graduate must complete a Graduate PLUS Master Promissory Note (MPN).
+If this is the student's first Graduate PLUS loan, the graduate must also complete a Graduate Entrance Counseling session.
+If EITHER of these requirements are not met, your loan will not disburse.

 - Where do the PLUS loan funds get sent?